Hank Zipzer: I Got a “D” in Salami

 Hank is still in trouble with his teacher, Ms. Adolf, and his principal, Mr. Love.

-He’s still managing his affairs at home – his crossword-puzzle playing Dad, his salami-concocting Mom, his iguana-loving sister, and his solace and support, his grandfather, Papa Pete.
+He’s still managing his affairs at home – his crossword-puzzle playing Dad, his salami-concocting Mom, his iguana-loving sister, and his grandfather, Papa Pete.

 In Book 2, he wrestles with the everyday simple question of what to do with a bad report card?
-The answer is unexpected – humorous and irreverent – but also leads to life lessons for Hank – and the reader.
+The answer is unexpected – humorous and irreverent – but it also leads to life lessons for both Hank and the reader.

 Hank Zipzer 2 is filled with salami and pickles and wisdom from Papa Pete.
 As he tells Hank, “Sometimes a customer orders a tuna on rye, and you bring ’em a roast beef on wheat.
 Hey, it happens.”